BIOS1140/BIOS1140.github.io/docs/Exercise10.md

 :::{.green}
 **Important concept:**
-If you have your data spread out over multiple data files, remember to name columns appropriately.
+If you have your data spread out over multiple files, remember to name columns appropriately.
 All columns that contain the same kind of data should have the _exact same name_ across all data sets.
 This makes joining much easier.
 :::

 ## Vectorisation